vuepress-theme-hope/vuepress-theme-hope/docs/photo-swipe/src/guide.md

 });
 ```

+## Page level settings

+You can set `photoSwipe` in frontmatter to customize the behavior of the current page:

+- String: Image selector for the current page
+- `false`: disable photo-swipe in the current page.

 ## Operation Delay

 If your theme adds animations when switching pages, you may need to delay when photo-swipe re-finds page images.
 You can configure this delay via the `delay` option, the default value is `800` (in milliseconds).